 The 12th night of Christmas marks the end of the 12 days of Christmas and the Christmas season.
-When is 12th night?
-Some traditions consider Christmas day to be the first day of Christmas, making January 5th the 12th night of Christmas.
-In other traditions, the 12th night and epiphany are the same day and fall on January 6th.
-The holiday is rarely celebrated in the United States, but you can consider traditional and international t 12th-night celebrations to decide how to celebrate this holiday for yourself.
+The holiday is rarely celebrated in the United States, but you can consider traditional and international Twelfth Night celebrations to decide how to celebrate this holiday for yourself.

 Video of the Day